 Messaging Feature Sitemap

-Using the current TrainingPeaks UI, I developed wireframes for the messaging feature within the TrainingPeaks App.
+This was not a UIUsing the current TrainingPeaks UI, I developed wireframes for the messaging feature based on the current TrainingPeaks App.

 "Peaks" was replaced with the Messaging button in the bottom navigator.
 Messages also has a notification indicator in the top navigator bar.